 In 2012 Rob created his first ensemble work ‘MEITHEAL’.
 He has since created ‘FREAGRA | A Blurred Expanse’ in 2016 and he is currently creating the Trilogy ‘A Glimpse of Flesh and Blood’ which re-imagines rituals of death, life and birth amongst the Gaels on the north-western edge of Europe.
 The first work ‘ENDLING’ looks to funerary rites, while ‘Strawboys’ is a celebration of life.
 He collaborates regularly with Irish Artist Laura Murphy, having co-created ‘Wunderbar’ in 2014 and ‘You and Me, and You’ in 2016.

 He was the Director and Choreographer for Glasgow Youth Dance Company until 2016, creating numerous works.
 He also works in dance-on-screen, having choreographed scenes and opening credits for the internationally acclaimed TV series Outlander.
 In 2010 he was assistant choreographer at the Handover Ceremony of the Commonwealth Games at New Delhi, India.

-As a teacher Rob has worked at The Royal Conservatoire of Glasgow, The University of Limerick, Dance Base Edinburgh, Dance Ireland, Dance Limerick, and Dance House Glasgow.
+As a teacher Rob has guest taught at the Royal Conservatoire of Glasgow, University of Limerick, Dance Base Edinburgh, Dance Ireland, Dance Limerick, and Dance House Glasgow.

-Festivals in which Robs work has been presented at include Dance International Glasgow, Dublin Dance Festival, Edinburgh Fringe Festival, Dance Live Aberdeen, The Merchant City Festival Glasgow, Resolution!
-London, Cork Midsummer Festival and AGITART Spain.
+Festivals in which his work has been presented include Dance International Glasgow, Dublin Dance Festival, Edinburgh Fringe Festival, Dance Live Aberdeen, the Merchant City Festival Glasgow, Resolution!
+London, Cork Midsummer Festival, Tanzmesse Dusseldorf, Shenzen China and AGITART Spain.